A circular economy initiative focusing on upcycling materials.

 - Regeneration of leftover materials from the Gucci Off The Grid ECONYL® scraps are recovered from the production of Gucci Off The Grid and then recycled to create new ECONYL® materials as part of the “GUCCI-ECONYL® PRE CONSUMER FABRIC TAKE BACK PROGRAM”.

 - Collection and reuse of industrial packaging.
 From 2019, we have reused protective boxes for transporting our accessories to reduce the number of new boxes we make.
 This is a relatively simple step with the potential for huge impact.
-Gucci has already been able to reuse 360,000 boxes, which meant we avoided using 44 tons of plastic for industrial packaging in 2021, and 131 tons since we launched the programme in 2019.
+In 2022, Gucci has been able to reuse 360,000 boxes, which meant we avoided using 44 tons of plastic for industrial packaging and 175 tons since we launched the programme in 2019.

-- Promote upcycling through All our discontinued non-branded fabrics and leathers are reused internally or through external channels, such as donating these materials to non-profit organizations.
-Starting in 2020, we have developed an environmentally friendly process to remove logos or other customizations from leather.
+- Promote upcycling through all our discontinued non-branded fabrics and leathers, reusing internally or through external channels, such as donating these materials to non-profit organizations.
+Starting in 2020, we developed an environmentally friendly process to remove logos or other customizations from leather.
 In addition, as far as metals are concerned, all accessories are destined for recycling.

 Extending into the community, Gucci-Up also contributes to the creation of entrepreneurial projects through partnerships with non-profit organizations that support disadvantaged people: women, migrants, people with disabilities.
 These partnerships translate into stories of emancipation, empowerment, redemption and innovation.
 Different stories, but all of them characterized by sustainability and a positive social impact.
 Discover some of their stories.